Comments after EU leaders' summit

 "(Today) it's about having an exchange about how we prepare for the summit at the end of June and complete what we have discussed at previous summits, namely to work out growth perspectives for the European Union and the euro zone.

 "Secondly, it's about structural reform.
-It's about closer cooperation in the euro zone regarding the social welfare system, labour market rules.
+It's about closer cooperation in the euro zone regarding the social welfare system, labor market rules.

 "Thirdly it's about strengthening the role of the European Investment Bank."